collector-bank/common-restapi-aspnet/README.md

 The filters provided are optional, but can give you some nice features like:

- - ResponseLoggingFilter, will log the response to the provided ILogger, with, timings, body and status codes.
+ - ResponseLoggingFilter - will log the response to the provided ILogger with timings, body and status codes.
- - RequestLoggingFilter, will log the request to the provided ILogger, which controller will handle, the request body, http method etc.
+ - RequestLoggingFilter - will log the request to the provided ILogger, name of the controller handling the request, the request body, http method etc.
- - RequestValidationFilter, will validate the request, so that it is an valid RestContract, and if not, it will return an error response.
+ - RequestValidationFilter - will validate the request contract, and if it is not valid then it will return an error response.
- - ContextActionFilterr, will ensure that the provided context will be set on the response.
+ - ContextActionFilter - will ensure that the provided context will be set on the response.
- - CorrelationIdActionFilter, will set a correlation id (so that all logs, related to this request, will have a common id, and will set this on the response
+ - CorrelationIdActionFilter - will set a correlation id (all logs related to this request will have a common id set on the response)

 ```csharp
 config.Filters.Add(new ResponseLoggingFilter(logger));